byuccl/ddr_rowhammer/experiments.md

 * Non-irradiated Nexys4DDR: Data from refresh rates 7.8 us doubled till 1.00 ms, limit displaying 1000 errors (looks like it wasn't exceeded for these refresh rates) at many wait times, then data from refresh rates 2.00 ms doubled till 8 seconds, limit 10,000 errors at many wait times, then data from refresh rates 16 sec to 34.956 min, limit displaying 1000 errors:
 All these tests are stored on Tyler's computer.
-* Irradiated Nexys4DDR: Data from refresh rates 7.8 us doubled till 512 ms, limit 10,000 errors at many wait times: All of these are stored on Tyler's computer.
+* Irradiated Nexys4DDR (#57): Data from refresh rates 7.8 us doubled till 512 ms, limit 10,000 errors at many wait times: All of these are stored on Tyler's computer.
 * Non-irradiated Nexys Video: We also ran the bist on this board, I'm still looking for it but it is on the NUC.
-* Irradiated Nexys Video: Data from refresh rates 7.8 us doubled till 32 ms, limit 1,000 errors at many wait times: All of these are on the NUC.
+* Irradiated Nexys Video (BYU-Artix-020): Data from refresh rates 7.8 us doubled till 32 ms, limit 1,000 errors at many wait times: All of these are on the NUC.
-* Non-irradiated Antmicro Datacenter Board: Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on Tyler's computer.
+* Non-irradiated Antmicro Datacenter Board (linux-SOC #8): Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on Tyler's computer.
-* Irradiated Antmicro Datacenter Board: Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on the NUC.
+* Irradiated Antmicro Datacenter  (ddr #10): Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on the NUC.

-**TODO**: Please summarze the size of the data files for these experiments.

 **TODO**: Is there a way to compress the data and provide a release?
 Please experiment with ways of archving this data.
+* Rami: We can compress the data and push it to github in a release, and we can also put it on a hard-drive so that we can have it in 2 places just in case.

 **Part 2**

 We started doing these again, this time *recording* all the errors (waiting 5 min between the writing and the checking).
 The purpose of recording the actual errors is so that we can characterize and coralate the specific bits with row hammer testing.

+**TODO**: Please summarize the size of the data files for these experiments.
+* For the non-irradiated antmicro board, there are 3 files of data: log file (9.5 GB), Writing Ones Errors (474.2 MB) and Writing Zeros Errors (3.0 GB)

 **TODO** Add board numbers and explain why some boards are not being tested.